 There are two underpinning themes: one about the human condition of modern man and the other about art that, via new materials, art forms and media, questions the very definition of art.

 Distinguished exponents of both these subjects are the British “enfant terrible” Damien Hirst (b.
 1965) and the German Anselm Reyle (b.
 1970).
-Both are well represented at the museum with entire galleries dedicated to their works.
+Both are well represented in the collection.

 The Art Island